bobsup/rangerbob/How-To-Create-a-Map.md

 # 2. Use a spritesheet for tiles

+- Maps are 24x24 tiles
+- The smaller the faster it will run, don't be afraid to push it
+- If there is a `background` layer or something just make sure I have the assets to load it

-Source spritesheet:
+Example source spritesheet:

 ![](http://i.imgur.com/vl5kzop.png)

-24x24 tile version spritesheet:
+Example 24x24 tile version spritesheet:

 ![](http://i.imgur.com/Gc73ZKA.png)